 Over the next month or so, Mandy lined up calls with the folks who’ve designed and built Vox’s design systems.
 I sat down with Sachin, with Michael, with Miriam, and with Dan.
 I learned about the work Katie’s done over the last few years, and I caught up with Yesenia.
 (Who has, as you might know, spoken extensively about the design systems work at Vox.)
 I had a heck of a call with Ambika and David.
 I talked with Lívia, who knows a thing or three about design systems at scale.

 So, yeah.
-I’m stepping away from my client practice for now—but that’s something I’ve done a few times before.
-And I’m doing it because I’ve found some new design problems—good ones—and I’ll be working on them alongside some very smart, very kind people.
+I’m stepping away from my client practice, but that’s something I’ve done a few times before.
+And I’m doing it this time because I’ve found some new design problems — good ones — and I’ll be working on them alongside some very smart, very kind people.

 I can’t wait to get started.